Key Takeaways

 Long vs. Short Investing Time Horizons

 The longer your horizon, the more market volatility you can endure.
-A long runway gives you the ability to look past near-term market ups and downs and focus on long-term performance.
+A long runway allows you to look past near-term market ups and downs and focus on long-term performance.
 In this scenario, an investment portfolio comprised primarily of growth-oriented assets is sensible.

 The shorter your horizon, the less market volatility you can endure.
 A short runway means you must prioritize liquidity and stability over growth.
 In this scenario, an investment portfolio comprised primarily of highly liquid, stable-value assets is sensible.